fahminmahili/sentiment-analysis-of-text-using-naive-bayes/README.md

-# sentiment-analysis-of-text-using-naive-bayes
+# Sentiment Analysis of Text using Naive Bayes
 Explore sentiment analysis using Naive Bayes algorithm on a dataset of positive and negative reviews.
 This project demonstrates hands-on implementation from scratch and compares results with a Python library.
 Developed in Python on Google Colab.
-# Sentiment Analysis of Text using Naive Bayes

 ## Overview

 This repository presents a comprehensive exploration of sentiment analysis on text using the Naive Bayes algorithm.
 The project focuses on classifying reviews into positive and negative sentiments and comprises two key components:

-### 1. Implementation of Naive Bayes Algorithm from Scratch (60%)
+### 1. Implementation of Naive Bayes Algorithm from Scratch
    - In-depth understanding and manual implementation of the Naive Bayes algorithm.
    - Application to a dataset of 1000 positive and 1000 negative processed reviews.

-### 2. Application of Naive Bayes using Python Library (20%)
+### 2. Application of Naive Bayes using Python Library
    - Utilization of Python libraries for Naive Bayes to compare performance.
    - Integration with Google Colab for an efficient and collaborative development environment.